flowsforapex/apex-flowsforapex/docs/FlowsforAPEX_PLSQL_API.md

 - `flow_reset` - is used, typically during model development and testing only, to reset an existing Instance to the state it would be at after it was created, but not yet started.
 All Process Variables, except built-ins, are deleted.
 - `flow_delete` - is used to remove an Instance from the system.
 All instances, subflows, and variables are deleted from the operational system.
 If event logging was enabled while the process was running, records in the event logs are maintained for auditing purposes.

+In an APEX application, these operations can all be performed by the Flows for APEX - Manage Flow Instance process plugin.

 ### Step Operations

 Step operations are used to control the current step in the Flow Instance.